yrapop01/yrapop01.github.io/python/index.md

 ### Instances

 A more advanced kind of namespace is an instance.
 Instance is an object that is also associated with a class.
-So any name that was dynamically added added to object instance and also any name defined in a class can be accessed through an instance.
+So any name that was dynamically added to an object and also any name defined in a class can be accessed through an instance.

 Instances are created by calling classes as if they were functions.